 Dark Skies Bright Kids

-I am an active member of the volunteer outreach program Dark Skies Bright Kids (DSBK) a mainly graduate student run program in the University of Virginia Astronomy Department.
+I was an active member of the volunteer outreach program Dark Skies Bright Kids (DSBK) a mainly graduate student run program in the University of Virginia Astronomy Department.
 DSBK primarily reaches out to elementary school students, especially those in socioeconomically under-represented minorities in STEM fields, to teach them about astronomy and get them excited about science.
-I am also involved in a DSBK team to evaluate DSBK's impact on students through our various activities.
+I was also involved in a DSBK team to evaluate DSBK's impact on students through our various activities, and led a paper on our analysis of student's Draw-a-Scientist tests.

 Letting kids look (safely) at the sun with solar glasses at our 2016 Gate City Summer Camp